Possible Bearish Inside Day Candle Pattern Detected for Twitter Inc (NYSE:TWTR) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Twitter Inc (NYSE:TWTR)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Twitter Inc (NYSE:TWTR) based on the price action in the company's shares.
-Today's price range of $33.70 and $33.87 is within yesterday's high and low of the day.
+Yesterday's price range of $33.87 and $34.18 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Twitter Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Twitter, Inc. provides online social networking and microblogging service.
 The Company offers users the ability to follow other users activity, read, and post tweets.
 Twitter serves customers worldwide.